 The Committee will encourage nominators of highly ranked, but unsuccessful, nominees to resubmit their application in subsequent years.

 The recipient must be present at the OHBM Annual Meeting to receive this award which includes a cash award of $2,500 USD and an engraved plaque.
-The award recipient will be announced at the Opening Ceremonies at the Annual Meeting on Friday, June 26th.
-The recipient must be in attendance in order to receive the award.
-The awardee will be provided with the opportunity to make brief remarks as they receive the award.
+The award recipient will be announced at the Opening Ceremonies at the Annual Meeting.
+The award recipient will be provided with the opportunity to make brief remarks during the Annual Meeting.

 Questions?
 Please direct them to the OHBM Executive Office at firstname.lastname@example.org.